centrahq/api-documentation/pages/03.fe-development/14.best-practices/02.preventing-updates-during-payment/docs.md

 category: docs
 ---

-This guide explains the proper use of the POST /payment-result endpoint in the Checkout API or Shop API, which is triggered after payment is submitted by the customer in the checkout.
+This guide aims to explain the proper use of the `POST /payment-result` endpoint in the Checkout API or Shop API, which is called after payment has been submitted by the customer in the checkout.
+It also aims to ensure understanding of potential risks posed by improper implementation and minimizing their impact.

 ### POST /payment-result